 Four new arrivals in Hong Kong may not have names yet, but they are already known as the very first creatures of their kind in the city.
 They are alpacas, flown in from Perth by Cathay Pacific to become the stars of a pioneering educational and tourist attraction in Hong Kong’s New Territories.

-The alpacas now reside at Go Green Organic Farm’s Pineapple Farm in Kam Tin in the New Territories.
+Hong Kong’s first alpacas now reside at Go Green Organic Farm’s Pineapple Farm in Kam Tin in the New Territories.
 The farm is founded on four principles – organic, green, low carbon and the environment – and works with other Hong Kong companies on CSR (corporate social responsibility) and volunteer schemes, growing vegetables for local projects for the elderly.

 Pineapple Farm is the brainchild of General Manager Raymond Cheng, who previously ran the attraction as a licensed Hello Kitty-themed farm before changing the design in 2014.
 ‘Pineapples are associated locally with good luck,’ says Raymond.
 And fortunes have been good, with the farm hosting several tours at the same time on its busiest day, with visitors keen to learn about farming or joining craft and cooking courses based around the spiky fruit.